CHRIS EON MITSKINIS

 "I was absorbed as a child.
 I can remember my walls covered with movie posters, Verhoeven’s Robocop plastered right above my bed.
-Many VHS tapes later though, in my teenage years, I discovered the cinema.
-I loved where the cinema could take me and unknowingly I was being whisked away with the optimistic tail end of the American New Wave, to be brought up on their Indie movement throughout my High School days.
+It was many VHS tapes later though, in my teenage years, where I discovered the cinema.
+I loved where the cinema could take me and was being whisked away with the optimistic tail end of the American New Wave, to be brought up on their Indie movement throughout my High School days.

-The experience as a young teenager on the set of the Australian mini-series, Moby Dick and then Noah’s Arc (in 1996) only enhanced the magic of the movies.
+The experience as a young teenager on the sets of Australian mini-series, Moby Dick and Noah’s Arc (in 1996), only enhanced the magic of the movies.
 I was a tourist on those sets, able to sneak in while my step-father worked in the Art Department.